fergald/docs/explainers/permissions-policy-unload.md

 ## Motivation

+### Unload handlers are incompatible with BFCache

 Unload handlers have been [unreliable](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#the-unload-event) for a long time.
-Unload handlers are not guaranteed to be fired on all cases where a document gets destroyed, especially on mobile platforms where tabs are more likely to get killed in the background.
+Unload handlers are not guaranteed to be fired on all cases where a document gets destroyed, especially on mobile platforms where tabs are more likely to get killed in the background or with the app being swiped away.

-Additionally, unload handlers have a problematic relationship with [BFCache](https://web.dev/bfcache/).
+Additionally, unload handlers are incompatible with [BFCache](https://web.dev/bfcache/).
+There is no correct time to fire the unload handler for a page that enters BFCache.
-When entering BFCache a page receives a pagehide event but not an unload event.
+When entering BFCache a page receives a pagehide event.
+We cannot fire the unload event at this point because the page may be restored later
+(and unload handlers are written with the assumption that the page is gone forever).
-If the user never returns to the page, the page will be destroyed without ever receiving an unload event.
+If the user never returns to the page, the page will be destroyed.
+We cannot run the unload handler at the time of destruction because in the user's mind, the page is long gone and having it suddenly start to run JS and maybe make network connections while remaining copletely invisible would be quite unexpected.

-For a page with unload event handlers, we must choose whether to allow BFCacheing or whether to make the unload event reliable.
+So, for a page with unload event handlers, we must choose whether to allow BFCacheing or whether to make the unload event reliable.